eshaan/hotels-listing/README.md

 ## Tradeoffs

-- Didn't add progressive loader screens:
-  Due to time limitations, I couldn't integrate loaders to screen elements.
-I would have used progressive loaders using a dummy data set but re-utilizing the container styles to show a loading state till the data is fetched.
-(For this I also have added a in progress and success state)
-- Could refactor the styling part to have common styles across different components for reusability.
-- Couldn't implement the dropdown on UI to sort by price due to time constraint, but there is a method already created for that.
-Just need to call that on change of a dropdown.
-- Couldn't add unit tests for every file due to time constraint.
-But tried to cover most of the business cases.
-Also there are a few pending tests for scenarios not implemented.
 - Haven't used any logging library for logging errors.
 - Haven't added media queries for fully responsive due to time constraint.
 - Instead of showing ratings stars or circles, I've instead just listed the rating out of 5.
 But can add that in provided more time.